YZhouQ/MPC-with-lane-constraints/README.md

+# Just having fun

-# It is just a code to demonstrate MPC's performance with lane constraints.
+It is just a code to demonstrate MPC's performance with lane constraints.

 I'm just having fun.